erik/pension/README.md

 line.
 It is meant to be run periodically (in a cron or some such) and provide some warning before bad things happen.

+Currently, pension knows how to ping a slack channel or send an email when something's broken.
+Additional notification methods are welcome contributions.
+Otherwise, parsing the JSON output format should be flexible enough for any internal notification tooling.

 ### usage

 `pip install pension`